MEDICAL DEVICE REGULATION

 6. Which regulations do I need to follow in order to place my device on the swiss market?

-Manufacturers will need to follow the revised Medical Devices Ordinance (MedDO) to place their product in Switzerland.
+Manufacturers will need to follow the revised Medical Devices Ordinance (MedDO) to place their products in Switzerland.

 7. What are MedDO requirements?

-Primary requirements of MedDO includes the appointment of Switzerland authorised representative (Switzerland AR) for manufacturers based outside of Switzerland, economic operators registration and continuous reporting of severe incidents to Swissmedic, UDI assignment, device notification.
+Primary requirements of MedDO include the appointment of Switzerland authorised representative (Switzerland AR) for manufacturers based outside of Switzerland, economic operators registration and continuous reporting of severe incidents to Swissmedic, UDI assignment, and device notification.

 8. Who needs to register with Swissmedic?

-Economic operators (manufacturers, importers, authorised representatives placed in Switzerland) needs to register themselves with Swissmedic in the first three months of
+Economic operators (manufacturers, importers, authorised representatives placed in Switzerland) need to register themselves with Swissmedic in the first three months of

 9. What is the process of economic operator registration with Swissmedic?
 What are the registration fees?

-Economics operator needs to submit the information to Swissmedic with the help of registration form: Application registration CHRN.
+The economics operator needs to submit the information to Swissmedic with the help of a registration form: Application registration CHRN.
 Swissmedic will review the information.
 Once it is successfully reviewed, the economic operator will receive CHRN.
 For the assignment of CHRN, fees will be based on the amount of review work done by Swissmedic per application.
 It is CHF 200 per hour.